 Chorlton-cum-Hardy

-The atmosphere in Chorlton will be truly electric on event day, as participants push into the final effort of the challenge between miles 24 and 25.
-Wilbraham Road and Manchester Road are full of great places to grab a bite to eat, and the nearby Chorlton tram stop makes it easy to get to.
+The atmosphere in Chorlton will be truly electric on event day, as participants push into the final effort of the challenge between miles 22 and 23.
+Wilbraham Road, Manchester Road and Beech Road are full of great places to grab a bite to eat, and the nearby Chorlton tram stop makes it easy to get to.

 Road closures during the Manchester Marathon